 How To Tell If You're Really Hungry

-Listening to your body and understanding hunger cues is becoming an increasingly popular tactic for those who want to trim down.
-It sounds super basic, but it’s actually quite complex because somewhere along the way we’ve disconnected from the innate ability to determine hunger.
-We’ve lost our mojo.
+Listening to your body and understanding hunger cues is a smart (and important!) strategy for those who want to trim down.
+It sounds super basic, but it’s actually quite complex — because somewhere along the way, research suggests we’ve disconnected from the innate ability to determine hunger.

-- The desire to eat got stronger over a little bit of time.
+- The desire to eat gets stronger over a little bit of time.

 Run through a mental checklist to make note of your food triggers.
 What are the reasons you’re turning to food?
 If you become aware and observant of your habits, you take a powerful step toward becoming a mindful eater who knows when they’re really physically hungry.

-If you find yourself wanting to eat but you don’t feel a rumble in your tummy, go get a drink of water first!
-Plain water provides hydration and satiety without added calories.
-Drinking a glass of water while you contemplate whether or not to eat can also provide the pause you need to complete the first two steps.
+If you don’t feel a rumble in your tummy, sip some water first.
+Drinking a glass of water not only provides hydration, but it can also give you the “pause” you need to complete the first step.

-If you’re turning to food when you’re not really hungry, change your routine.
-Get outside for some fresh air, do housework, or chat with a friend because putting your body in the right place (i.e., not in front of the pantry) can encourage you to get more in tune with your needs.
+If you reach for food often when you’re not really hungry, break out of your routine.
+Take a walk outside for some fresh air, do housework, or chat with a friend.
+Putting your body in the right place — i.e., not in front of the pantry — can encourage you to get more in tune with your needs.

 What If You Ate, But Still Feel Hungry?

 You waited until you were truly hungry to eat, but still feel hungry after finishing.
-Should you eat more?
 What gives?
+And should you eat more?

 Feelings of satiety result from interactions between the bloodstream, pancreas, brain, intestines, and stomach.
-It takes about 20 minutes for your brain to register (hormones that regulate hunger and satiety need to trigger these feelings in the brain) that you’ve eaten enough, so if you eat too quickly, you may think you’re still hungry but just need to give your body time to recognize it’s had enough.
+It takes some time for the hormones that regulate hunger and satiety to trigger these feelings in the brain — so if you eat too quickly, you may think you’re still hungry when actually your body just needs time to recognize it’s had enough.